DenverDAO/COMStack/README.md

 * Collaborative Documents
 * Project Management

-... culminating into meritocratic governance!
-What does that even _mean_ though?
+... culminating into bottomless potential of meritocratic governance!
+What does that even _mean_ though, and how?
 Read on to get a taste...

 ### Brownie Points